Serial Transmission Standards

 Internet Exchange Points (IXPs)

-Several telecommunications mergers have occurred since the formation of the original NAPs resulting in many of the NAPs being owned by Verizon, who subsequently bought MCI.
+Several telecommunications mergers have occurred since the formation of the original ARPAnet network access points (NAPs) resulting in many of the NAPs being owned by Verizon, who subsequently bought MCI.
 MCI owned a trademark on Metropolitan Area Exchanges (MAE), so you'll hear many of the Internet's NAPs also referred to as MAEs, i.e. MAE-West or MAE-East.
 But, not all NAPs were MAEs!
 Today, NAP is a legacy term only found in the history books and the huge infrastructure of access points to the Internet are called Internet Exchange Points (IXPs).

-Internet Service Providers (ISPs) are companies who have paid the fees to be attached to Internet Exchange Provideors (IXPs).
-You, like most, connect to the Internet through an ISP.
+An Internet service provider (ISP) is a company who usually has paid fees to be attached to Internet Exchange Providers (IXPs).
+An ISP can provide services for accessing, utilizing, or participating in the Internet.
+Like most, your home or business data communication routers connect to the Internet through an ISP.
 Now many times the ISP is also your local telephone company, but not always, in fact due to the Telecommunications Act of 1996 competition for your communications dollars is still quite robust although it's hard to tell how long that will last as huge telecomms continue to gobble up the littler ones.